dmrompav/string-crypter/README.md

 - **encrypt**( *key*, *text* ) // @return { String }
 - **decrypt**( *key*, *string* ) // @return { String }

 > **`KEY`** length shouldn't be more than `TEXT` string.
 Key's extra length is useless, but that is not crytical.
-If you are using KEY of just one symbol - it will be the "Cesar cipher".
+If you are using KEY of just one symbol - it will be the "Caesar cipher".

 ## Text/key symbols that are supported
 **EN**